 The class of 2024 arrived on campus in the fall ready to flourish in the freedoms that come with freshman year.
 But many residential freshmen say the pandemic, especially a midnight curfew imposed by Miami-Dade County and the University of Miami, robbed them of one of the reasons they chose to be Miami — a chance to stay out late and explore the haunts of South Beach, Wynwood and Brickell.

-“I missed out on so many experiences I will never be able to have,” said Claire Kim, a freshman finance major from Chicago.
+“I missed out on so many experiences I will never be able to have,” said Claire Kim, a sophomore finance major from Chicago.
 “It started off with missing the second semester of senior year, prom and then graduation.
 Little did I know how much it would affect my first year of college too.”

 From the minute freshmen moved into their dorm rooms in the fall, the restrictions took hold: Only four students were allowed to be in a dorm room at one time, water fountains on each floor were shut off, and masks were strictly enforced throughout the entire building.

 Other “Stop the Spread” safety measures for students included completing the daily symptom checker to ensure everyone has been tested for COVID in the past week.
 Community bathrooms in the dorms were deep cleaned three times a day and hands-free devices such as soap and paper towel dispensers were set up.

 “I understand everything the school is doing completely, but that doesn’t take away from the frustration my friends and I felt this year,” said Stella Campbell, a sophomore marketing major from Los Angeles.